 Megan Bennett, MD

-Emily Boone, MD
+Emily Boone, DO

-Emily grew up in southern Maine and received both her Bachelor of Science and medical degree from the University of New England in Biddeford, Maine.
+Emily (she/her) grew up in southern Maine and received both her bachelor's of science and medical degree from the University of New England in Biddeford, Maine.
 Prior to her medical training, she lived in Boston working on research focusing on diabetes.
 Throughout her education, she was able to explore her interest in international healthcare by studying abroad and working in medical clinics throughout Africa, Asia, and South America.
 She is also passionate about women’s health.
 In her free time, she likes to spend time with her family.
 She is the youngest of six children, and she has six nieces and nephews.
 She also loves the ocean, cooking, and spending time with her golden retriever.

 Liz Casey, DO

 Liz (she/her) graduated with a medical degree from Pacific Northwest University of Health Sciences in 2019.
 During medical school, Liz was part of the Reproductive Health Club leadership team and helped spearhead bringing sexual health classes to local high schools.
 She was recognized as a National Health Service Corps Scholar for her devotion to caring for those with limited access to health care and as a patient-nominated Daisy Award recipient for being a role model of clinical skill and compassion.
 As a doctor of osteopathic medicine, she is trained to combine medication-based treatments and manual therapy into a whole-person approach to patient care.